Quasinormalizers in crossed products of von Neumann algebras: Quasinormalizers in Crossed Products and Compactness

 It has been known for some time that the subspace of relative almost periodic elements $\mathcal P_{N,M}$ is not generally a von Neumann subalgebra of $M$.
 An example in this direction was exhibited by Austin-Eisner-Tao in \cite[Example 4.4]{AuEiTa11}.
 Thus, it is natural to investigate what conditions on the inclusion $N\subseteq M$ would ensure that $\mathcal P_{N,M}$ is a von Neumann subalgebra.
 In this direction, J. Peterson and the third author observed that a sufficient condition is quasi-regularity of $N\subseteq M$.
-A proof based on arguments in \cite{CP11} was included, with permission, in the recent preprint \cite{JaSp}.
+A proof based on arguments in \cite{CP11} was included, with permission, in the recent preprint \cite{JaSp}, and this proof works for $\sigma$-finite $M$ and uncountable discrete $G$.

 \begin{thm}[\cite{CP11}] Let $(N\subseteq M, G, \sigma,\tau)$ be a $W^*$-dynamical extension system.
 If $\mathcal{QN}(N\subseteq M)''= M$ then $ \mathcal P_{N,M}\subseteq M$ is a $G$-invariant von Neumann subalgebra.